Prerogatives of the Divine Son

 Guidelines for the Faithful

 12 So then: Strengthen the hands that droop down, and the knees that grow weak; 13 and make straight paths for your feet, so that the injured limb will not be thrown out of joint,6 but rather healed.
 14 Pursue peace with all men, and the holiness without which no one will see the Lord.
-15 Watch over one another so that none of you fall short of the grace of God; so that no poisonous root, springing up among you, causes trouble and defiles many;7 16 so that there is no sexually immoral or profane person like Esau, who for a single meal sold his birthright.
+15 Watch over one another so that none of you falls short of the grace of God; so that no poisonous root, springing up among you, causes trouble and defiles many;7 16 so that there is no sexually immoral or profane person like Esau, who for a single meal sold his birthright.
 17 For you know that afterward, when he wanted to inherit the blessing, he was rejected, for he found no room for a change of heart in his father,8 though he begged for it with tears.9

 Joy on the Heavenly Zion

-18 For you have not come to a mountain that can be touched, or to a consuming fire, or to blackness and gloom and tempest, 19 or to the blast of a trumpet, or to the sound10 of words such that those who heard it begged that no further word should be spoken to them.
+18 For you have not come to a mountain that can be touched, or to a consuming fire, or to blackness and gloom and tempest, 19 or to the blast of a trumpet, or to the sound10 of words such that those who heard them begged that no further word should be spoken to them.
 20 For they could not endure what was commanded: “If even a wild animal touches the mountain, it must be stoned.”11 21 Indeed, so terrifying was the sight that even Moses said, “I am beside myself with fear, and trembling.”12

 22 But you have come to Mount Zion, and to the city of the living God: the heavenly Jerusalem.
 You have come to thousands upon thousands of angels in festal gathering, 23 and to the assembly of the firstborn whose names are recorded in heaven.
 You have come to God, the judge of all, and to the spirits of righteous men made perfect.
 24 And you have come to Jesus, the Mediator of a new covenant, and to the sprinkled blood, which speaks a better word than that of Abel.